 3. The Sprint

-During the execution phase of Agile Scrum, the Development Team actively works on the tasks outlined in the Sprint Backlog.
-They work together to accomplish the identified objectives, taking advantage of their diverse skills and abilities.
-Collaboration and self-organisation are key factors during the sprint phases, as team members must contribute their expertise and coordinate efforts to deliver the work.
+During the execution phase of the sprint, the Developers work on the tasks in the Sprint Backlog.
+They work together to accomplish the sprint goal, taking advantage of their diverse skills and abilities.
+Collaboration and self-management are key factors during the sprint phases, as team members must contribute their expertise and coordinate efforts to deliver the work.

 Continuous communication and collaboration are emphasised throughout this phase to ensure steady progress while maintaining the quality of product increment.
 The team will regularly engage in discussions, exchange feedback, and seek opportunities to improve their work further.